-The DSM-5-TR Level 2-Repetitive Thoughts and Behavior-Adult measure is an adapted version of the 5-item Florida Obsessive-Compulsive Inventory (FOCI) Severity Scale (Part B) that is used to assess the domain of repetitive thoughts and behaviors in individuals age 18 and older.
-The measure is completed by an individual prior to a visit with the clinician.
-If the individual receiving care is of impaired capacity and unable to complete the form (e.g., an individual with dementia), a knowledgeable informant may complete the measure.
-Each item asks the individual (or informant) to rate the severity of the individual's repetitive thoughts and behaviors during the past 7 days.
+The DSM-5-TR Level 2-Repetitive Thoughts and Behavior-Child Age 11-17 is an adapted version of the 5-item Children's Florida Obsessive-Compulsive Inventory (C-FOCI) Severity Scale that is used to assess the domain of repetitive thoughts and behaviors in children and adolescents.
+The C-FOCI Severity Scale was developed for and can be used with children ages 7-17; however, it was tested only in children ages 11-17 in the DSM-5 Field Trials.
+The measure is completed by the child prior to a visit with the clinician.
+Each item asks the child to rate the severity of his or her repetitive thoughts and behaviors during the past 7 days.